On Fast Charged Particles Scattering on a Flat Beam of Charged Ultrarelativistic Particles in Approximation of Continuous Potential: The Scattering Problem Formulation

 \section{The Scattering Problem Formulation}

-{Let us consider the problem of fast charged particles scattering on a beam of charged relativistic particles in the eikonal approximation of quantum electrodynamics.
-For simplification, we will study the interaction of one incident particle with the beam.
-We choose beam properties close to the properties available at modern experimental facilities, namely at the SuperKEKB accelerator (Japan). }
+{Let us consider the problem of charged ultrarelativistic particles scattering on a beam of charged ultrarelativistic particles in the eikonal approximation of quantum electrodynamics.
+For simplification, we will study the interaction of one incident particle with the target beam.
+We choose beam properties close to the properties available at modern experimental facilities, namely at the SuperKEKB accelerator (Japan) \cite{Bambade}. }

 {Let the particle incident on the beam parallel to the beam velocity, along the $z$-axis.
 The potential of a relativistic beam is determined by the four-potential